YANYAN-w/tp/docs/UserGuide.md

 #### Deleting a Task from a Group: `del_t_g`, `dtg`

-Delete a task from a specified group by referencing its index in the group's task list.
+Deletes a task from a specified group by referencing its index in the group's task list.

 **Format**: `del_t_g i/INDEX gn/GROUP_NAME`